 - Develop mine file inspection and policing operations to improve reporting of mine quantities, and target tax evaders to curtail smuggling(especially in gold and precious stones)

 What Business Owners Need To Know

 The Nigeria Solid Minerals Sector presents many possibilities for investors and there is still considerable untapped potential Estate Sector gives differing possibilities for investors and there is still substantial untapped potential.
 However, any successful market entry requires research and planning with a strong risk analysis within the solid mineral sector.
 Whatever type of investment investors are considering, they need to understand clearly the opportunities and the potential unseen risks.

 Knowing the market, and especially the competitors are also crucial.
-There are different minerals in the Solid Mineral Sector in Nigeria and a market research should be carried out to get the most profitable solid minerals to invest in.
+There are different minerals in the Solid Mineral Sector in Nigeria and market research should be carried out to get the most profitable solid minerals to invest in.

 2. Loan Term Financing

 Nigeria Mining Investors must realize that the initial exploration to discover the mineral quantities must be funded with equity, not debt.
 This has been going on for years as no lender or banking institution provides credit to mining companies in Nigeria.
 However, recently, Development Finance Institutions have become available to provide the required Funding.

 Development finance institutions (DFIs) (or multilateral development banks) can provide credit in the form of long-term loans, equity investments and credit risk instruments to mining seeking to start in Nigeria.
 This type of financing requires extensive commitment on the part of the lending institution, and as such is often seen as plus for the project by future lenders, making capital raising easier.